Hockey Men’s Junior World Cup: From India’s Pool B to a power-packed Pool D, a group-wise preview

 Junior World Cup history: 2016 – 16th, 2013 – 16th, 2001 – 16th, 1985 – 12th, 1982 – 8th

-About the team: With USA taking the first reserve spot due their third-place finish at the Junior Pan American Championships in Santiago (CHI), Canada were awarded second reserve spot by virtue of being the best team in the FIH World Rankings (Seniors) not yet qualified for the competition.
+About the team: With USA taking the first reserve spot due their third-place finish at the Junior Pan American Championships in Santiago, Canada were awarded second reserve spot by virtue of being the best team in the FIH World Rankings (Seniors) not yet qualified for the competition.
 Canada were unfortunate to miss out on a medal in Chile, losing the bronze medal match against the USA only by a shoot-out.
 Jagpreet Singh was a star performer in that competition, scoring four times for his country.
 Canada have competed in five Junior World Cup competitions, with their best performance being an eighth-place finish in 1982.

 France